Vicki Kraft

-Vicki Lynne Caldwell Kraft (born 1969) is an American politician serving as a member of the Washington State House of Representatives for the 17th legislative district, serving since 2017.
+Vicki Lynne Caldwell Kraft (born 1969) is an American politician who served as a member of the Washington State House of Representatives for the 17th legislative district from 2017 until 2023.
 She was reelected in 2018, defeating Democrat Tanisha Harris by a margin of victory of less than 2%.
 In a 2020 rematch, Kraft beat Harris by approximately 2.2%.

 Early life and education

 Kraft was raised in Michigan and graduated from Michigan State University with a Bachelor of Arts degree in advertising.

 Career

 Prior to entering politics, Kraft worked as an account executive for Dell, Pillsbury, and Frigidaire.